Genez-io/deployapps-landing-page/content/posts/deploy_ai_agents.md

 ## How to deploy AI agents in a few steps

 In this example, we'll use two tools that work well together.
 Lovableis a solution to build full-stack web apps.
 It's not specialized on AI agents, but it's a fast way to get your project started and pushed to GitHub.
-Genezio takes over from there, and gives you a place to deploy, test, and manage your AI agent without the need to set up extra infrastructure or worry about server configurations.
+DeployApps takes over from there, and gives you a place to deploy, test, and manage your AI agent without the need to set up extra infrastructure or worry about server configurations.

 > ⚠️ Disclaimer: If you're a Customer Care executive, you can skip this section altogether, because someone working in tech will handle it.
 But you'll want to read on to understand how you can then test an AI agent.

-If your agent code is already on GitHub, or if you generate it using Lovable, you can follow this step-by-step guide to deploy AI agents with Genezio:
+If your agent code is already on GitHub, or if you generate it using Lovable, you can follow this step-by-step guide to deploy AI agents with DeployApps:

 ### Step 1: Create your project in Lovable and link it to GitHub

 {{< external-link link="https://lovable.dev/" >}}Lovable{{< /external-link >}} gives you a quick way to code a working web app.
 After generating your project, you can connect it to GitHub with one click.
 Lovable handles the GitHub authorization and pushes your code automatically, so you get a clean, version-controlled codebase without the need to set anything up manually.
 It's a good first step if you are new to GitHub and want to start fast.

-### Step 2: Import your code into Genezio and deploy
+### Step 2: Import your code into DeployApps and deploy

-Once your code is on GitHub, {{< external-link link="https://genezio.com/docs/integrations/github-action/" >}}head over{{< /external-link >}} to Genezio. {{< external-link link="https://app.genez.io/auth/signup" >}}Log in{{< /external-link >}}, hit *Import from GitHub*, and drop in your repo URL.
-After authorizing Genezio, it sets up everything behind the scenes for you: backend, hosting, and scaling.
+Once your code is on GitHub, {{< external-link link="https://deployapps.dev/docs/integrations/github-action/" >}}head over{{< /external-link >}} to DeployApps. {{< external-link link="https://app.genez.io/auth/signup" >}}Log in{{< /external-link >}}, hit *Import from GitHub*, and drop in your repo URL.
+After authorizing DeployApps, it sets up everything behind the scenes for you: backend, hosting, and scaling.
 Your AI agent is now a live service, ready to interact with users or plug into your internal tools.

 ### Step 3: Set up your custom domain (optional)

-Genezio gives you a default subdomain right away, so your agent is live as soon as it's deployed.
+DeployApps gives you a default subdomain right away, so your agent is live as soon as it's deployed.
 If you want something more branded, go to your Project Settings, open the *Custom Domain* section, and add your preferred subdomain.
-You can also bring your own domain if you want, and Genezio walks you through the {{< external-link link="https://www.cloudflare.com/learning/dns/what-is-dns/" >}}DNS setup{{< /external-link >}}from the dashboard.
+You can also bring your own domain if you want, and DeployApps walks you through the {{< external-link link="https://www.cloudflare.com/learning/dns/what-is-dns/" >}}DNS setup{{< /external-link >}}from the dashboard.

 With these few steps, your agent is live and ready to answer simple customer questions or handle more complex tasks like ticket triaging or order tracking.
 But that's only half the job.